rkadey/Income-Prediction/README.md

 In this step, we will create new features from the existing data to improve the predictive power of the model.
 Here, we added age groups to our data.

 - ### Model Selection
 In this step, we will select the appropriate machine learning algorithm(s) to build the predictive model.
+I chose Logistic Regression for our baseline model afer which I added other four models namely; KNN, SVC, Decision Tree and GaussianNB.
+Upon training and scoring on evaluation data, our baseline model which is the Logistic Regression came out with the best F1 Score of 0.693804.
+Note that due to class imbalance in our dataset, we cannot rely on accuracy for our sole metric.

+In other to see how other models performed, I tried some emnsemble models like Random Forest, ExtraTrees, AdaBoost, GradientBoosting and finally the XGB classifier.

 ## Results